cloudfoundry/diego-release/docs/deploy-alongside-existing-cf.md

 The `cf.yml` file specified is the CF manifest as updated above.

 See the [manifest-generation script documentation](manifest-generation.md) for more information about the script arguments.
-For examples of these input stubs, see the [BOSH-Lite deployment stubs](../manifest-generation/bosh-lite-stubs), [minimal AWS stubs](../examples/minimal-aws/stubs), or [full AWS documentation](../examples/aws).
+For examples of these input stubs, see the [BOSH-Lite deployment stubs](../manifest-generation/bosh-lite-stubs) or the [full AWS documentation](../examples/aws).

 ### <a name="upload-additional-releases"></a>Upload Additional Releases